golemfactory/golem-architecture/arch-snapshot/arch.md

 [The payment protocol version](../specs/payment-version.md) is a good example of how to introduce changes and protect Nodes from incompatibilities.
 A new payment driver implementation altered the way payments are processed, which could have caused Providers to be unable to validate transactions.
-The introduction of the `golem.com.payment.protocol.version` property prevents Agents from signing Agreements with incompatible Nodes, ensuring smooth interactions.
+The introduction of the `golem.com.payment.protocol.version` property along with the corresponding constraint prevents Agents from signing Agreements with incompatible Nodes, ensuring smooth interactions.

 ##### Managing protocols specifications